markivanugalino/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a graduate researcher at the National Institute of Physics, University of the Philippines Diliman.
 I was born and raised in **Quezon City, Philippines**.
-My main research interests are on _stellar & planetary astronomy_, _partial differential equations_, and _computational physics_.
+My main research interests are on _stellar & planetary astrophysics_, _partial differential equations_, and _computational physics_.
 Writing poems and short literary works are my ways of exploring the intersection of the sciences and humanities.